1 Samuel 1 – The Birth of Samuel

 · Never cutting the hair because it was a public, visible sign to others of the vow.

 · Typically, the vow of a Nazirite was taken for a set and rather short period of time.
 Samuel and Samson (Judges 13:5) were unique because they were Nazirites from birth.

 i.
-Even so, we may be dedicated unto the LORD – but it is possible to give God a greater dedication.
-It would be easy for Hannah to say, “I don’t need to dedicate my child to the LORD, because he is already dedicated.”
+Even so, we may be dedicated to the LORD – but it is possible to give God a greater dedication.
+It would be easy for Hannah to say, “I don’t need to dedicate my child to the LORD because he is already dedicated.”
 But there was a deeper dedication for the LORD to draw out of Hannah.

 4. (12-14) Eli, the high priest, watches Hannah’s silent prayer.

 And it happened, as she continued praying before the LORD, that Eli watched her mouth.
 Now Hannah spoke in her heart; only her lips moved, but her voice was not heard.
 Therefore Eli thought she was drunk.
 So Eli said to her, “How long will you be drunk?
 Put your wine away from you!”